LJI-Bioinformatics/TIRTL/README.md

 The code was tested on macOS 14-15 (CPU/GPU), Red Hat Enterprise Linux 8.8 (CPU/Nvidia GPU) and Windows 11 Enterprise (tested on CPU only).

 ## Quick Start
-Install dependencies, download repository and run run the following commands in R:
+Install dependencies, download repository and run the following commands in R:
 ```R
 source("TIRTL_functions.R")
 # to run on cpu